-Established more than twenty years ago, the California Transportation Foundation (CTF) is now the leading charitable transportation organization in the state.
+Established more than thirty years ago, the California Transportation Foundation (CTF) is now the leading charitable transportation organization in the state.
 With generous donations from individuals, corporations and organizations, CTF supports California’s transportation community with the following programs:

 - Scholarships for students planning a career in transportation;